ShopFiberOptic Blog

 Step-by-step guide to using a fiber optic power meter: connector cleaning, wavelength selection, reference setup, insertion loss measurement, and live PON testing.
 Field-tested workflow for FTTH techs.

-How to Use an OTDR for Field Fiber Troubleshooting: Find Faults Fast
+How to Use an OTDR for Field Fiber Troubleshooting

 How to Use a Visual Fault Locator (VFL) for Fiber Troubleshooting